Area spectral rigidity for axially symmetric symplectic billiard tables: Introduction

 \section{Introduction}

-Symplectic billiards were introduced by P. Albers and S. Tabachnikov in 2018 \cite{AlbTab}, see also more recent papers \cite{BaBe}, \cite{BaBeNa} and \cite{BaBeNa2}. \\ \\ Let $\Omega$ be a strictly convex planar domain with fixed orientation.
+Symplectic billiards were introduced by P. Albers and S. Tabachnikov in 2018 \cite{AlbTab}and were subsequently studied by various authors who investigated integrability \cite{BaBe}, \cite{BaBeNa2}, its Mather's $\beta$-function \cite{BaBeNa} and area spectral rigidity \cite{FSV}, \cite{DT}. \\ \\ Let $\Omega$ be a strictly convex planar domain with fixed orientation.
 Through the whole paper we suppose that $\partial \Omega$ has everywhere positive curvature.
 Given $x,y,z \in \partial \Omega$, the symplectic billiard map $\Phi$ sends the chord $\Bar{xy}$ to the chord $\Bar{yz}$ if the segment $z-x$ is parallel to the tangent line in $y$. $\Phi$ turns out to be a twist map, preserving an area form, with generating function Consequently, to every closed trajectory $\{x_j\}_{j = 0}^q$ of $\Phi$ in $\Omega$ ($x_0 = x_q$), it corresponds the action $\sum_{j = 0}^{q-1} \omega (x_j,x_{j+1})$.
 In particular, if the periodic trajectory winds once around $\partial \Omega$, then this action is the double of the area of the convex polygon inscribed in $\partial \Omega$ with vertices $\{x_j\}_{j = 0}^q$.
-We recall that $\Phi$ commutes with affine transformations of the plane. \\ \\ In such a setting, we define the \emph{area spectrum} for the symplectic billiard in $\Omega$ as the set of positive real numbers
+We recall that $\Phi$ commutes with affine transformations of the plane. \\ \\ In such a setting, we define the area spectrum for the symplectic billiard in $\Omega$ as the set of positive real numbers

 where $A_\Omega$ is the area of $\Omega$.
 We underline the difference of the area spectrum and the so-called marked area spectrum $\mathcal{MA}(\Omega)$, which is defined as the map that associates to any $1/q$ the maximal area of periodic trajectories having rotation number $1/q$.
 Marked area spectrum and Mather's $\beta$-function for the symplectic billiard dynamics are then related by